CastleCSS/castlecss-core/README.md

 ## Documentation and examples
 You can find the documentation and examples at http://www.castlecss.com and [castlecss-docs](https://github.com/CastleCSS/castlecss-docs)

+## Adjusting the variables
+Because of the unique update-able setup of CastleCSS you need a seperate variable file to overwrite the default CastleCSS variables.
+There are a few ways to do this:

+- Use the [boilerplate](https://github.com/CastleCSS/castlecss-boilerplate/) which provides a variables.scss file
+- Copy variables.scss from /node_modules/castlecss-core/sass/variables.scss into your own scss folder and include it into your main.scss
+- Copy the example from the [documentation](http://castlecss.com/variables.html) into your own variables.scss and include it into your main.scss

 ## Basic structure
 The basis structure for your website should look similar like this: